 With prices of standard GS1000s being what they are today, finding a donor bike to customise like this one is getting cost prohibitive so there are not likely to be many “built” bikes like this one appearing for sale, especially at this price which is probably an awful lot less than what has been spent in total.
 So if you’re into your classic Jap big fours but want something a bit different, have a good look at this one, it might just fit the bill.

 Now with us is this very pretty and rare to find in black, 1990 5.3 V12 XJS Convertible.
 This car has benefited from a bare metal respray on the outside and new carpets, restored wood and reconolised leather on the inside.
 It’s been a Labour of love by it’s owner and now right when it just needs the final minor things to finish, he has to sell it due to personal circumstances.
 It drives very well (gearbox recently serviced) with no nasty bangs or rattles.
 Engine is smooth, sounds great out of the exhausts, shows great oil pressure and no signs of any problems.
 Brakes etc all function as designed but the abs light has come on since a new battery was fitted.
-The electric windows, locks and convertible roof all operate correctly and there is a current mot through to October.
+The electric windows, locks and convertible roof all operate correctly.
+Coming with the car is a file of paperwork that has reciepts etc showing the work carried out over the years and there is a current mot through to October.

 Purchased by the current owner for a particular purpose, which has now not happened so is no longer required.
 This rare to find in LHD format Rav 4 has had an easy life being owned most of its life by one family and used at their French home.
 It was then part ex’d by them for a larger 4×4 and that was when the current owner purchased it.